carlosarroyoam/e-commerce-backend/README.md

 ## Description

-Repository contains nodejs-api for a e-commerce source code.
+Repository contains source code for a e-commerce using nodejs.

+## Prerequisites

+To start developing you will need to install the following dependencies on your dev local machine.

+- NodeJs v18
+- MySQL v8.x.x
+- Docker

 ## Developing